muratk5n/thirdwave/en/README.md

 But US priority was clear, attack the land-based powers, keep them locked in their places, that's fine..
 If you try to be a naval power yourself, you are in trouble.
-Then Japan was nuked, firebombed into submission.
+When Japan tried that it was nuked, firebombed into submission.

 [[-]](https://youtu.be/so4v_2zq35k?t=275)